egouldo/EcoConsPreReg/analysis/preregistration_template.md

-*Describe how you will evaluate the quality and sources of both numerical and qualitative data that available for model parameterisation, and for determining the overall model structure (Grimm et al. 2014).¬†Ideally, model input data should be internally consistent across temporal and spatial scales and resolutions, and appropriate to the problem at hand (Mahmoud et al. 2009).
+*Describe how you will evaluate the quality and sources of both numerical and qualitative data that available for model parameterisation, and for determining the overall model structure (Grimm et al. 2014).
+Ideally, model input data should be internally consistent across temporal and spatial scales and resolutions, and appropriate to the problem at hand (Mahmoud et al. 2009).
 Document any issues with data reliability.
 This is important because data quality and ecological relevance might be constrained by measurement error, inappropriate experimental design, and heterogeneity and variability inherent in ecological systems (Grimm et al. 2014).*

+*Data Exclusion: How will you determine what data, if any, will be excluded from your analyses?
+How will outliers be handled?
+Describe rules for identifying outlier data, and for excluding a site, transect, quadrat, year or season, species, trait, etc.*

+*Missing data: How will you identify and deal with incomplete or missing data?*

 ## 2.5 Conceptual model evaluation